Rubberazer/JETGPIO/README.md

 <h2 align="left">FUNCTIONALITY:</h2>

-- JETSON NANO (TX1) family only, so far it does not support the Xaviers,etc
+- JETSON NANO (TX1) family only, so far it does not support other models such as Xavier or Orin

 - GPIO control of all the header pinout as input or output.
 Low latency is expected (it does not go through the kernel) writing directly to the CPU registers